akash18tripathi/Gaussian-Naive-Bayes-From-Scratch/README.md

 This repository contains the implementation of Gaussian Naive Bayes in a Jupyter Notebook.
 Gaussian Naive Bayes is a simple and effective algorithm for classification tasks.
 It is based on Bayes' theorem with the assumption of independence between the features.

+If you are unable to render the notebook on github, you can view it [here](https://nbviewer.org/github/akash18tripathi/Gaussian-Naive-Bayes-From-Scratch/blob/main/Gaussian%20Naive%20Bayes.ipynb)

 ## Concepts

 ### Bayes' Theorem